If you are an International candidate in need of funding, please visit the University's International Scholarships page for further information.

 Information on entry requirements (including, for overseas students, English language requirements) is available from the Course Finder section of the University website:

 All postgraduate research applications must be supported by two satisfactory references in order to be considered.
 At least one reference should be an academic reference relating to your undergraduate degree.
 If you have completed a postgraduate degree, one reference should be an academic reference relating to your postgraduate degree.
-When submitting an application online you will be asked to provide details of two referees, who will then receive a reference request.
+When submitting an application online you will be asked to provide details of two referees, who will then receive a request from the Admissions Office to complete an online reference form.

 If you are interested in spending time at Queen's as a visiting research student, you may apply for the title of Visiting Student (which can be conferred initially for a maximum period of one year).
 Further information on the application process is available here.